Monomial stability of Frobenius images: Applications to -diagonal coinvariant algebras

 The representation theory of the diagonal coinvariant algebras is notoriously difficult.
-The classical case $r=1$, has been well understood (see \cite{bergeron} for an exposition) and we have combinatorial descriptions of the distribution of multiplicities of Specht modules throughout the graded components (See Eq (\ref{coinvFrob})).
-For the case $r=2$, we have a monomial formula (see \cite{shuffle}) for the graded Frobenius image but no combinatorial description of the Schur expansion, making this case perfect for our methods.
-For the case $r\geq 3$, we have no proven formulas for the Frobenius image.\parspace
+The classical case $r=1$, has been well understood (see \cite{bergeron} for an exposition) and there are combinatorial descriptions of the distribution of multiplicities of Specht modules throughout the graded components (See Eq (\ref{coinvFrob})).
+For the case $r=2$, there is a monomial formula (see \cite{shuffle}) for the graded Frobenius image but no combinatorial description of the Schur expansion, making this case perfect for our methods.
+For the case $r\geq 3$, there are no proven formulas for the Frobenius image.\parspace

 Note that the representations $R_n^{(r)}$ do not admit an \textbf{FI}-module structure but rather a \textbf{co-FI}-module structure.
 In any case, we can still talk about the properties like weight and being URMS when considering sequences of $S_n$-representations for varying $n$.
 Note that while $R_n^{(r)}$ is not URMS, for any fixed $J=(j_1,\hdots,j_r)$, the graded component $[R_n^{(r)}]_J$ is in fact URMS, a celebrated result of \cite{FI-module}.\parspace